firebird631/siis/README.md

 * --last=\<number> Fast last number of candles for every watched market (take care can take all requests credits on the broker).
 By default it is configured to get 1m, 5m and 1h candles.
 * --market=\<market-id> Specific market identifier to fetch, binarize only.
 * --broker=\<broker-name> Specific fetcher or watcher name to fetche or binarize market from.
 * --timeframe=\<timeframe> Time frame unit or 0 for trade level.
 For fetcher, higher candles are generated.
-Defined value is in second or an alias in 1m 5m 15m 1h 2h 4h d m w
+Defined value is in second or an alias in **1m, 5m, 15m, 1h, 2h, 4h, 1d, 1M, 1w**
 * --cascaded=\<max-timeframe> During fetch process generate the candles of highers timeframe from lowers.
 Default is no. Take care to have entire multiple to fullfill the generated candles.
 * --spec=\<specific-option> Specific fetcher option (exemple STOCK for alphavantage.co fetcher to fetch a stock market).
 * --watcher-only Only watch and save market/candles data into the database.
 No trade and neither paper mode trades are performed.